-Mid-career professionals from top schools share their opinion on the long-term consequences of their college education and career choices.
+Mid-career professionals from top schools share their story of the long-term consequences of their college education and career choices.

 “I want to love my life and my work.
 I keep trying to rearrange things, as if the right sub-topic in my field might get me there, but it hasn’t.
 No matter what I try, the small changes still don’t get me out of bed in the morning.” ~Ph.D., Medical Research Scientist, Neurology, age 43

 “I can no longer tolerate the sense of drifting.
 I’m in the wrong job because it came along at a time when I wanted to learn something, or anything different.” ~Master of Arts, Project Manager, age 33

 “I don’t enjoy what I do, and this makes me feel like a fraud.
 I’m not getting to create anything, and I don’t feel like I’m using my brain.” ~CPA, B.B.A., Senior Software & IT Development Manager, age 40